HACKERALERT/Picocrypt/README.md

 If you are multilingual and you know a language in which Picocrypt hasn't been translated into yet, I would love to have your help translating this page as well as Picocrypt's interface.
 The more languages, the more welcoming!

 # Donations
-If you find Picocrypt useful, please consider supporting me on <a href="https://patreon.com/evansu">Patreon</a>.
+If you find Picocrypt useful, please consider tipping my <a href="https://paypal.me/evanyiwensu">PayPal</a>.
 I'm providing this software completely free of charge, and would love to have some supporters that will motivate me to continue my work on Picocrypt.

 # Thank You's
 A thank you from the bottom of my heart to my fellow supporters on Patreon: